jspolsky/branchController2/README.md

 It is designed for WS2812b-style LED strips, with a single wire protocol.
 These are what Adafruit calls "NeoPixels".

 Personally I like to use the WS2815 variant which runs on 12 volts and has a backup wire allowing any single pixel to fail.

-It does *not* handle APA102c-type strips, which use a two wire protocol consisting of both the signal and a clock.
+Branch Controller does *not* handle APA102c-type strips, which use a two wire protocol consisting of both the signal and a clock.

 Features:

 * Supports up to 4400 pixels (550 per strip) at a frame rate of 60 Hz, the theoretical limit of the protocol

 * Ethernet control.
-Connects to an ethernet network to receive pixel data.
+Connects to an ethernet network to receive pixel data over TCP/IP.
 This allows you to use many branch controllers controlled from a single PC

 * 128x32 OLED display for diagnostics and network configuration